 If you require further information/copies of particular images, or would like Mike to conduct an article for you on a specific subject, you can contact him via the email link on the 'Talk to Us' page.
 We hope you enjoy visiting the website and that you return on a regular basis to check for updates.

 photography and also the United States, Italian and Greek armed forces; countries he has visited on numerous occasions.
-To date, Mike has flown with the United States Air Force, United States Marine Corps, Utah Air National Guard, NATO Airborne Early Warning & Control Force, Italian Air Force, Italian Navy, Spanish Air Force and the Hungarian Air Force.
+To date, Mike has flown with the United States Air Force, United States Marine Corps, Utah Air National Guard, NATO Airborne Early Warning & Control Force, German Air Force, Italian Air Force, Italian Navy, Spanish Air Force and the Hungarian Air Force.
 Outside of his activities with Jetwash Aviation Photos, Mike is also the International Editor for the International Society of Aviation Photography's magazine ISnAP, a post he has held since January 2012.
 Mike currently holds accredited press credentials with the IFNM News Agency and is also a Canon Professional Services member.

 A word of warning; Some of the world's air arms are far more co-operative than others in assisting us in our pursuits, indeed in many countries the photographing of military aircraft and/or installations is frowned upon, or even illegal and can result in imprisonment.
 The fact that Jetwash Aviation Photos include reports from some of these countries does not mean that we in any way infer that it is acceptable to carry out such pursuits and would warn anyone planing to photograph military aircraft to gain the necessary authority beforehand.